Ankush2107/Introduction-to-Node/readme.md

 Node.js is a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.

 ### Story behind Node
 - Runtime provides a lot of features for JavaScript to execute.
-So, around 2009 there was a person `Ryan Dahl` launched the solution what he did was he prepared a new runtime called `Node` and took the part of JavaScript and added it to the node environment you use it on the terminals it means JavaScript can directly interact with our Operating System.
+So, around 2009 there was a person `Ryan Dahl` launched the solution, what he did was he prepared a new runtime called `Node` and took the part of JavaScript and added it to the node environment you use it on the terminals it means JavaScript can directly interact with our Operating System.

 - A lot of OS based fetures can be use by JavaScript.
 What are those fetures?
 Featurs like access your file system, files stored on your hard drive you can read the file, change the file, create a new file from your file explorer.

-- JavaScript before node was only run inside the browser and to be very honest the birth of JavaScript was only happen to run on the browsers, when the runtime was the browsers and as I said runtime provides a lot of features to JavaScript.
+- JavaScript before node was only run inside the browser and to be very honest the birth of JavaScript was only happen to run on the browsers, when the runtime was browser it provides a lot of features to JavaScript.

-- For example the Asynchronous nature of JavaScript comes due to the runtime, because by default JavaScript is single threaded (synchronous) but the asynchronous mechanism comes due to the runtime, So, browser you to give this fetaures like timers, interval all of this things.
-And apart from that JavaScript was ment to run inside browsers and What does browser renders `html`, So, browser also provide feature to JavaScript using which it can manipulate html (DOM tree) rendered on the website.
+- For example the Asynchronous nature of JavaScript comes due to the runtime, because by default JavaScript is single threaded (synchronous) but the asynchronous mechanism comes due to the runtime, So, browser give you this fetaures like timers, interval all of this things.
+And apart from that JavaScript was meant to run inside browsers and What does browser renders? `html` So, browser also provide feature to JavaScript using which it can manipulate html (DOM tree) rendered on the website.

 ### But the Problem here is...
 If the JavaScript can only interact with the browser the possiblities are very less, we can only do things inside browsers we can't interact with the rest of the system.